Home » Recipes » Side Dishes » Spaghetti Aglio E Olio Recipe

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Easy Homemade Life may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-A blue plate of spaghetti garnished with chopped parsley and parmesan cheese, with a fork resting on the side.
+A blue plate of spaghetti garnished with chopped parsley and parmesan cheese.

 Garlic butter pasta was one of the first things I learned to cook after school with my friends.
 Now, I add the olive oil and parmesan cheese for a more classy touch.
-It always comes out garlicky, slightly spicy, and beautifully slicked in golden olive oil; perfect for late-night cravings, impromptu dinners, or when you just want something really good without trying hard.
+It always comes out garlicky, slightly spicy, and beautifully slicked in golden olive oil.

 • Ready in 20 minutes or less